rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

 - Time took
 - The body of the query (_source>)

-Once we obtain the query that we identify as taking too long, there are some tools at our disposal to break it down:
+After we get the query that we identify as taking too long, We can use the following tools to break it down:

-#### Profile API
+#### \_profile API

-The profile API provides pages of information about your search and breaks down what happened in each shard, right down to the individual timing of each search component.
-The more detailed the search, the more verbose the _profile output.
+The **\_profile** API provides pages of information about your search and breaks down what happened in each shard, right down to the individual timing of each search component&mdash;the more detailed the search, the more verbose the \_profile output.

 #### The Kibana profiling tool

-This goes hand in hand with the _profileAPI.
+The Kibana&reg; tool goes hand in hand with the **\_profile** API.
 It gives a nice visual waterfall representation of the individual search components and the time that they take to complete.
 Again, this allows you to pick out the problem area of the query.

 ### Two phases of Elasticsearch: query then fetch

-Now we’ve identified a query that is slow and we’ve run it through a profiler.
+Now, we’ve identified a slow query, and we’ve run it through a profiler.
 Looking at the individual component time results has not made your search faster, though.
 Now what?
 Understanding how queries work, going through the following two phases, allows you to redesign your query in a way that gets the best results